stryker-mutator/stryker-cli/README.md

 $ npm install -g stryker-cli
 ```

+Note that you should always install the Stryker-CLI globally with `-g` or `--global`.
+The Stryker-CLI does not include a copy of `stryker` itself.
+Instead, it needs your local stryker installation (i.e. the stryker installation contained in your project's `node_modules` folder).
+If you don't have Stryker installed yet, the Stryker-CLI will help you with your Stryker installation.
+If you want to use stryker directly from npm scripts, feel free to do so without the Stryker-CLI.

 # Usage
 The Stryker-CLI works by passing received commands to your local Stryker installation.
 If you don't have Stryker installed yet, the Stryker-CLI will help you with your Stryker installation.
 This method allows us to provide additional commands with updates of Stryker itself.